 Some of the highlights of the day included:

-The men's novice four of Alex Mastel, Ben Glashagel, Matt Pindell , Zachary Gordon, and coxswain Anna Kemball-Cook finished second (out of 16 boats) - losing only to UPenn and beating boats from Army-West Point and Duke.
+The men's novice four of Alexander Mastel, Ben Glashagel, Matthew Pindell , Zachary Gordon, and coxswain Anna Kemball-Cook finished second (out of 16 boats) - losing only to UPenn and beating boats from Army-West Point and Duke.
 This was their first opportunity to race the four and they made the most of it.